 Can you send us high-resolution images for use in print?

-Yes, though we do charge an admin fee for this service.
-If you are a commercial venture, we charge a reproduction fee.
+Yes, though we charge an admin fee to cover the time for this service.
 Find out more here.

 Can you send me your raw film footage to use in my own work?

 Unfortunately we do not have a capacity in studio to distribute raw footage from the film archive.
 If you know of a project or fund that could help us develop this please do let us know.